eosnetworkfoundation/grant-framework/applications/tonomy-cross-platform-wallet.md

 ### Project Details

 - Mockups/designs of any UI components
-Figma prototype available upon request.
-Please email jack@tonomy.foundation
+Figma prototype access available upon request.
+Please email jack@tonomy.foundation See video here:
+TODO

 - Data models of the core functionality

 - API specifications of the core functionality

 - An overview of the technology stack to be used

 -- Mobile client: React Native
--- Blockchain: EOSIO
+-- Key storage: [react-native-keychain](https://www.npmjs.com/package/react-native-keychain) (which uses key enclaves on the mobile device if available)
+-- Transport layer: QR codes and DIDComm using EOSIO signing request (ESR) and verifiable credentials -- Blockchain: EOSIO

 - Documentation of core components, protocols, architecture, etc. to be deployed